 However reluctantly, you may have realized that you need to break the ice at work.
 A new employee just joined your team, and you want to make sure they feel welcome.
 Or, you need to find a way to warm up a conference call between remote team members, and ask some get-to-know you questions for team-building.

 After all, it’s always hard to work well with folks you don’t have a rapport with (not to mention, it’s less fun).
 Trust is the oil of the machine in the team.
 The more you have of it, the more things run smoothly.
 And the key to building trust within your team is to ask questions that help everyone get to know each other.

-Given this, at Know Your Company, we put a lot of thought (over four years worth of research and fine-tuning!) into crafting get-to-know-you questions that would be as non-cheesy as possible, and elicit meaningful and memorable responses from the team.
-I get emails all the time from CEOs who’ll tell me, “Wow, Claire, I had no idea this question would get such a reaction from our team.”
+Given this, at Know Your Team, we put a lot of thought (over four years worth of research and fine-tuning!) into crafting get-to-know-you questions that would be as non-cheesy as possible, and elicit meaningful and memorable responses from the team.
+I get emails all the time from managers who’ll tell me, “Wow, Claire, I had no idea this question would get such a reaction from our team.”

 Among the hundreds of get-to-know-you questions our software has, I wanted to share with you the top twenty-five…

 #1: What was your first job?

 By far, this question has prompted the most interesting responses for the companies we work with.
 Employees are always find it hilarious to learn that their boss’ first job was as a pool boy, or find it fascinating that a coworker’s first job was working in her mom’s doctor’s office.
 While it’s an unassuming question, the responses stand out.